sjsu-library/unionist/_items/unionist--text-0263.md

 source: "<em>The Unionist</em>"
 subject: Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-03-13
+category: Unionist content
 articleType:
 volume: '1'
 issue: '32'
-transcription: MARRIED. <br> <br>On Wednesday last, at the Episcopal Church, by Rev.
+transcription: MARRIED.<br><br>On Wednesday last, at the Episcopal Church, by Rev.
-  Mr. Kellogg, Mr. William Putman, to Miss Eliza Day, both of this town. <br> <br>In Windham, on the 11th inst., by Rev. Mr; Gregory, Mr. —— Jespon, of Springfield Mass., to Miss Eliza Hebbard, of Windham.
+  Mr. Kellogg, Mr. William Putman, to Miss Eliza Day, both of this town.<br><br>In Windham, on the 11th inst., by Rev. Mr; Gregory, Mr. —— Jespon, of Springfield Mass., to Miss Eliza Hebbard, of Windham.
 scholarlyNotes: I have not researched these folks